-If you have spinal anesthesia, or undergo a spinal tap, Xarelto may not be for you.
-Whether you have a spinal defect, or catheter, any history with spinal surgery can cause this drug to lead to serious blood clots, which may result in long term paralysis.
-Other symptoms of these clots include back pain, numb or weakened lower body muscles, and even the loss of control in your bladder or bowel.
+If you have spinal anesthesia or undergo a spinal tap, Xarelto may not be for you.
+Whether you have a spinal defect, or catheter, any history of spinal surgery can cause this drug to lead to serious blood clots, which may result in long-term paralysis.
+Other symptoms of these clots include back pain, numb or weakened lower body muscles and even the loss of control in your bladder or bowel.

 The Breakdown & Comparison Of The Warfarin & Xarelto Drug Class

 Warfarin is the most widely used blood thinner in the United States, making it Xarelto’s biggest competition.
 As with Xarelto, it works by blocking factors that contribute to blood clotting.
 With no definitive form of monitoring, patients must see their doctors frequently to ensure Warfarin is working as prescribed.
 On top of that, there are blood monitoring appointments made for those on Warfarin for dosage to be adjusted as needed.

 Much like its competitor, the Xarelto drug works to prevent blood clots by inhibiting different clotting factors.
 Unlike Warfarin, however, there is a once-daily detailed dosage for Xarelto.
 The two drugs each have their own high risk of adverse effects, which is why it is important to speak to your doctor before taking either medication.